wavefrontHQ/docs/integrations/pagerduty.md

 If want to use a PagerDuty email target, consider the **Open a new incident only if an open incident does not already exist** option carefully.
 If you select this option and the PagerDuty email target is used in multiple Operations for Applications alerts, you run the risk of having multiple Operations for Applications alerts tied to a single incident in PagerDuty.

-## PagerDuty Setup

-### Step 1.
-Retrieve Your PagerDuty API Integration Key or Email Address

-1. Log in to your PagerDuty account.
-1. Click the **Services** tab, and choose the service you want to retrieve the key or email address.
-{% include image.md width="50" src="images/pagerduty_keys.png" %}
-1. On the Integrations tab, expand the integration to view the **API** or **Email** link.
-{% include image.md width="50" src="images/pagerduty_services.png" %}
-1. Copy the API integration key or email address.

-### Step 2.
-Add the PagerDuty Integration to an Operations for Applications Alert

-Edit the alert and set the alert target.

-{% include alerts.md %}
-1. Configure the target with a PagerDuty API integration key or email address:
-   - PagerDuty API integration key - Paste the API integration key into the Targets field and press Enter.
-   - PagerDuty email address - Paste the email address into the Targets field and press Enter.
-1. Click **Save**.